 - Place the styrofoam bowl inside the shoebox (the box is used to catch the sand and avoid a huge mess).

 - Sprinkle sand to cover the outside of the bowl and press to ensure adhesion.

 - Lift bowl to gently shake off any excess sand.

-- Once the bowl is completely dry, glue the hermit crab to the underside of the bowl or simply glue the bowl to the Hermit Crab Worksheet.
+- Once the bowl is completely dry, glue the cutout hermit crab to the underside of the bowl or simply glue the bowl to the Hermit Crab Worksheet.